For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 Where can you find Collagen?

-Collagen can be found in popular dietary supplements for skin, hair, some protein or superfood powders.
+You can find Collagen in popular dietary supplements for skin, hair, some protein or superfood powders.

 What are Shellac and Carmine?